reyjmc03/lampin/README.md

 - Remove LAMP repositories
 - Install LAMP(Linux, Apache, MySqL and PHP)

 # REQUIREMENTS
 - Python 2.7 or more
-- An operating system (tested on Ubuntu 14.00 latest versions must be developed soon.)
+- An operating system (tested on Ubuntu 14.00 / 14.04LTS)
+- later version of ubuntu must be developed soon.

 # INSTALLATION
 - sudo su